Perthshire

+Prominent settlements include the city of Perth, the county town, as well as smaller towns such as Auchterarder, Blairgowrie and Rattray, Crieff, Dunblane and Scone.
 Perthshire is known as the "big county", or "the Shire", due to its roundness and status as the fourth largest historic county in Scotland.
 It has a wide variety of landscapes, from the rich agricultural straths in the east, to the high mountains of the southern Highlands.

+Perthshire was formerly an administrative county until being combined in 1930 with neighbouring Kinross-shire under a joint county council, prior to the administrative counties being abolished in 1975.
+Today, much of the two counties form part of the Perth and Kinross council area.

 History

 Administrative history

 Perthshire's origins as a shire (the area administered by a sheriff) are obscure, but it seems to have been created during the reign of David I (reigned 1124–1153).

 The Sheriff of Perth had authority over several provinces, including Atholl, Breadalbane, Gowrie, Menteith and Strathearn.
 Over time, Scotland's shires became more significant than the old provinces, with more administrative functions being given to the sheriffs.
 In 1667 Commissioners of Supply were established for each shire, which would serve as the main administrative body for the area until the creation of county councils in 1890.
 Following the Acts of Union in 1707, the English term "county" came to be used interchangeably with the older term "shire".